Signs and symptoms of pancreatic cancer

 The signs and symptoms of pancreatic cancer include indigestion, pain in your tummy or back, changes to your poo, losing weight without meaning to, and jaundice.

-This page lists the symptoms of pancreatic cancer, and explains what to do if you are worried about any of these symptoms.
+This page lists the main signs and symptoms of pancreatic cancer.
+It also explains what to do if you are worried about any of these symptoms.

 Pancreatic cancer affects men and women in the same way.
-Someone with pancreatic cancer may not have all the symptoms listed here, as the symptoms can vary for each person.
+Someone with pancreatic cancer may not have all the symptoms listed here, and symptoms can vary for each person.
+If you are worried about any symptoms, speak to your GP.

 Graphical depiction of the most common symptoms of pancreatic cancer.
 These are indigestion, tummy pain or back pain, changes to your poo, unexplained weight loss, loss of appetite, and jaundice, which is yellow eyes and skin and itching.